-Since the Law on Collective Investment Undertakings does not provide for the new form of entity, Lithuanian Investment Company (IC) is incorporated as a joint stock company under the Lithuanian company law.
+Since the Law on Collective Investment Undertakings does not provide for a new form of entity, a REIT is incorporated as a joint stock company under the Lithuanian company law or an investment fund, managed by a management company.

-Key requirements - Special collective investment company or closed-ended investment company status required - License from Lithuanian Securities Commission
+Key requirements - Special collective investment undertaking status required - Licence from the Lithuanian Securities Commission

-In order to become eligible to the regime companies are required to have special collective investment company or closed-ended investment company status under the Law on Collective Investment Undertakings.
+In order to become eligible to the regime, companies are required to have special collective investment undertaking status, which could be either (1) a variable capital (open-ended) investment company or (2) a closed-ended investment company.

-Special collective investment company is defined as a company whose shareholders have the right to request at any time that their shares be redeemed/re-purchased and the amount of whose capital varies depending on the issue and redemption/repurchase of the shares.
+A variable capital (open-ended) investment company is defined as a company whose shareholders have the right to request at any time that their shares be redeemed, and the amount of whose capital varies depending on the issue and redemption of shares.

-Closed-ended investment company is defined as a company with a fixed number of shares outstanding that are re-purchased after the end of its activity or any other event indicated in the articles of incorporation and are not redeemed upon the request of the investor.
-Shares, not giving a right to dividend may be issued in case of closed-ended investment company.
+A closed-ended investment company is defined as a company with a fixed number of shares outstanding that are re-purchased after the end of its activity or any other event indicated in the articles of incorporation, and are not redeemed upon the request of the investor.

-In order to have such status, the company has to obtain a license from the Lithuanian Securities Commission.
-The application for the license shall be accompanied by the information about the company, its shareholders, members of management bodies, company's programme of activities and activities development, initial capital and other documents, information and explanations specified in the licensing regulations approved by the Securities Commission.
+In order to have the status of the REIT, the company has to obtain a licence from the Lithuanian Securities Commission.
+The application for the licence shall be accompanied by the information about the company, its shareholders, members of the management bodies, the company's programme for of development activities, initial capital and other documents, information and explanations specified in the licencing regulations approved by the Securities Commission.

-The bylaws of the IC must contain a number of specific provisions that are verified by Securities Commission during the procedure of granting a license for the activities of the special collective investment company or closed-ended investment company.
+The bylaws of the REIT must contain a number of specific provisions that are verified by the Securities Commission during the procedure of granting a licence for the activities of the special collective investment company or closed-ended investment company.

-The Securities Commission shall notify the applicant of its consent or refusal to grant a licence within 6 months from the filing of all documents, information and explanations.
-In case the applicant company is related to a management company, intermediary of public trading in securities, credit institution or insurance company licensed in another European Union member state a license may be granted only upon asking for the opinion of the foreign supervisory authority.
+The Securities Commission shall notify the applicant of its consent or refusal to grant a licence within six months from the filing of all documents, information and explanations.
+In case the applicant company is related to a management company, an intermediary of public trading in securities, a credit institution or an insurance company licenced in another European Union member state a licence may be granted only upon asking for the opinion of the foreign supervisory authority.